dappsnation/akita-ng-fire/README.md

 @Injectable({ providedIn: 'root' })
-@CollectionConfig({ path: 'articles' }) export class TodosService extends CollectionService<TodosState, Todo> {
+@CollectionConfig({ path: 'articles' }) export class MoviesService extends CollectionService<MoviesState> {
   // syncQuery needs to be bind to the service and takes a Query as second argument syncQuery = syncQuery.bind(this, articleQuery);
-  constructor(db: AngularFirestore, store: TodosStore) {
+  constructor(db: AngularFirestore, store: MoviesStore) {
     super(db, store);
   }
 }